vegaprotocol/specs/protocol/0000-validators-chosen-by-stake.md

 # Validators chosen by stake

 New network parameter `network.numberOfValidators`.
+New network parameter `network.validatorIncumbentBonus`.
+New network parameter `network.numberMultisigSigners`

 At a high level a participant that wishes to become a validator will:
 1) start a Vega node as non-validating node + associated infra